substantial/atomfiles/README.md

 ## Installation instructions

-If you don't have it already, [download and run the Atom editor](https://atom.io/)
+If you don't have it already, [download the Atom editor](https://atom.io/).
+Install it, run it at least once and be sure to quit it, then:

 ```bash